shawnweisfeld/FY18P20Labs/AzureIaaS/SimpleContainers/step06.md

 # Simple App Containerization hands-on lab with Docker
 ## Running CAT Sample App locally

 Now you are ready to run the CAT sample app on your local machine.
-This sample app is a ASP .NET app which you will also use on Azure with the Orchestrator in the second portion of the lab.
+This sample app is a ASP.NET app which you will also use on Azure with the Orchestrator in the second portion of the lab.
 This code material are available [here](https://github.com/dave-read/container-service-dotnet-continuous-integration-multi-container).

 ### Clone the repo from github into a new local directory on your machine using:
 ```